Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

 \section{Experimental evaluation of three methods of influence}

 \commentb{ I'm commenting out the next sentence.
 We need to avoid arguing for the regret pref model so much.
 This paper is not focused on that and it could be a distraction for reviewers and readers.
 In fact, this paper might be MORE useful for those assuming the partial return preferene model.
 Further, we don't need to repeatedly motivate the paper.
 It's good to do it a few times, but we're doing it too often and without adding insight each time.
 We should generally bring our motivation up (1) as an explicit reminder at critical points and (2) in different words than previously, ideally with some new angle or insight that's relevant to the local context of where it's being brought up.
-Heavy motivation also doesn't seem appropriate for the start of an experimental section, unless we need to motivate specific experiments in ways they haven't been motivated already.} Aiming to decrease the gap between an RLHF algorithm's assumed preference model and how a preference dataset is actually generated by humans, we conduct three random-assignment experiments for collecting human preferences.
+Heavy motivation also doesn't seem appropriate for the start of an experimental section, unless we need to motivate specific experiments in ways they haven't been motivated already.} Aiming to decrease the gap between an RLHF algorithm's assumed preference model and how a preference dataset is actually generated by humans, we conduct random-assignment experiments for collecting human preferences.
 Each experiment represents a type of intervention and has three conditions that each result in a preference dataset: a control condition, an intervention condition that influences subjects to follow the regret preference model ($P_{regret}$), and an intervention condition that influences subjects to follow the partial return preference model ($P_{\Sigma_r}$).
-Thus, the ability of each type of intervention to influence the human towards a preference model is tested with two different preference models\commentb{, providing a better sense of whether the intervention works generally for various preference models}.
+Thus, the ability of each type of intervention to influence the human towards a \textit{target preference model} is tested with two different target preference models.
+When the regret and change-in-expected return preference models are not equivalent, i.e., when the environment has stochastic transition dynamics, we additionally explore influencing people to follow the change-in-expected-return preference model ($P_{\Delta\text{-expected-return}}$).